This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 winter solstice

-There are several important customs on the winter solstice .
+There are several important customs to observe on the winter solstice .

-First of all, eating pumpkin on the winter solstice warms the body and prepares it to survive the cold of winter.
+First, eating pumpkin on the winter solstice warms the body and prepares it for the cold winter.

-In addition, taking a yuzu bath helps prevent colds and prays for good health.
-The scent of yuzu has a relaxing effect and is perfect for soothing a tired body.
+Taking a yuzu bath also helps prevent colds and prays for good health.
+The scent of yuzu has a relaxing effect, making it perfect for soothing a tired body.

 Enjoying these customs with your family is a wonderful opportunity to experience traditional Japanese culture .

-On the winter solstice, let's practice these rituals and pray for the health and happiness of our families.
+On the day of the winter solstice, let's practice these rituals and pray for the health and happiness of our families.

 These two days symbolize the change of seasons and each has a special meaning in Japan.